Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 sudo usermod -c "Alxndr alee" Alxndr
 ```

-The `-c` option changes the comment field, which is commonly used to store the user's full name or description.
+The `-c` option changes the comment field, which can store the user's full name or description.

 ### Verification

-I checked the user's entry inside `/etc/passwd` using:

 ```bash
 grep '^Alxndr:' /etc/passwd